Bayesian and Frequentist Inference for Synthetic Controls: The Frequentist Synthetic Control

 \begin{theorem}[Linear Predictors] Let $\boldsymbol{Y}_1(0)$ denote the $T_0\times 1$ vector of outcomes for the treated unit and $\boldsymbol{y}_J$ the $T_0\times J$ matrix of outcome realizations of the donor units for time periods $1,\dots, T_0$.
 Under assumptions \textbf{A1-A2} it follows that

 for any positive semi-definite matrix $V$. \end{theorem}

-Theorem \ref{thm_predictor} can be generalized to cases in which the time series component of the common factors $F_t$ matters by adding assumptions on the asymptotic behavior of the common factors and the error term.
-In these cases however, the statement will require the size of the pre-treatment set to go to infinity.
-While $\tilde{\boldsymbol{w}}$ is a minimizer of the statistical risk amongst linear predictors, it is not as clear whether it can recover the predictive part of treated outcome in future periods: $\lambda_1 F_{t}$ for $t> T_0$.
+Theorem \ref{thm_predictor} is simply stating the well known fact that under the square loss the conditional expectation is the best linear predictor.
+In our case under the linear factor model, the conditional expectation is parametrized by the $\tilde{\boldsymbol{w}}$ weights.
+While $\tilde{\boldsymbol{w}}$ is a minimizer of the statistical risk amongst linear predictors, it is not immediate whether it can recover the predictive part of treated outcome in future periods, $\lambda_1 F_{t}$ for $t> T_0$, when the observations $\boldsymbol{y}_{JT}$ are viewed as random under the linear factor model.
 The following proposition fleshes out the conditions under which $\boldsymbol{y}_{JT_0+1}'\tilde{\boldsymbol{w}}$ converges to $\lambda_1 F_{T_0+1}$. \begin{theorem}[Predictor convergence] Given $\textbf{A1-A2}$ the following hold:

 \begin{enumerate} \item There exist no values of $\lambda_j$ that allow $\boldsymbol{y}_{JT_0+1}'\tilde{\boldsymbol{w}} \overset{m.s.}{\to} \lambda_1 F_{T_0+1}$ as $J \to \infty$. \item If $\frac{1}{\|\boldsymbol{\lambda}_J\|^2_2} \sum_j |\lambda_j| \to 0$ as $J\to \infty$, then $\boldsymbol{y}_{JT_0+1}'\tilde{\boldsymbol{w}} \overset{p}{\to} \lambda_1 F_{T_0+1}$. \end{enumerate} \end{theorem}